52 Things That Can Make Your Home Look More Expensive

 Don’t Put Form Above Function

 A gorgeous new couch won’t look chic when kids and pets ruin it.
 That said, durable doesn’t have to be drab.
 Kelly Barnett, lead designer for Jillian O’Neill Collective in Chicago, recommends indoor/outdoor Sunbrella fabrics and Restoration Hardware’s Perennials line for attractive pieces that can withstand some wear and tear.
 “I’ve cleaned red wine off of my West Elm performance velvet swivel chairs with a baby wipe,” she says.
 “These fabrics are extremely durable and give upholstered pieces a much higher-end look than the old microfibers.”
+Check out these cleaning secrets from the pros.

 Pick Basic Bedding